 Email is a flexible and convenient channel for prelaunch, launch, and post-launch communication.

-Prelaunch teasers and other communication can be sent through email.
-The launch communication could be also done over email from the CEO’s desk.
+Prelaunch teasers and other communication can be sent via email, and the launch communication could also be sent via email from the CEO’s desk.

-Reminders to use the recognition platform and participate in the program can also be sent over email.
+Reminders to use the recognition platform and participate in the program can also be emailed.
 However, one point to remember is that not all employees might have access to official email in an organization.

 Intranet is another effective communication channel for employee recognition programs.

-It can be leveraged right from hosting the prelaunch teasers to creating a microsite about the program with all possible information – program goals, program highlights, platform features, policy documents, platform navigation guides, etc.
+It can be leveraged from hosting the prelaunch teasers to creating a microsite about the program with all possible information—program goals, highlights, platform features, policy documents, platform navigation guides, etc.

 It can become the one-stop-shop for all program information – communication sent through other channels can refer to the intranet for detailed information.